 - Optimizes predictive maintenance: In industries that use heavy machinery, such as manufacturing, AI can predict when machinery or equipment will fail or require maintenance, helping to prevent breakdowns before they happen.
 This reduces downtime and improves operational efficiency.

-- Accessibility improvements: AI can make services and information more accessible to people with disabilities.
-A website’s map of bus routes, for instance, could contain AI-generated text aligned with the images that describes the routes in detail.
+- Improves accessibility: AI can make services and information more accessible to people with disabilities.
+A website’s map of bus routes, for instance, could contain AI-generated text aligned with the images that describe the routes in detail.
 That could be paired with NLP to read the route descriptions out loud for visually impaired people.

-- Better healthcare outcomes: In medicine, AI can lead to earlier disease detection and more personalized treatment plans.
+- Leads to better healthcare outcomes: In medicine, AI can lead to earlier disease detection and more personalized treatment plans.

 Examples of AI Technologies